Software Defined Radio for Online Listening

 The radio software is largely compiled from source code and can be updated by end users with moderate computer skills, though Skywave Linux is designed for easy use by radio operators with basic computer skills.
 In fact, a key goal of Skywave Linux is to open the world of HPSDR and RTL-SDR operating to people who enjoy high performance radio but are not computer experts.

 It may sometimes be advantageous for users to use encrypted connections which provide stronger privacy, security, and ability to circumvent censorship.
-For that purpose, the Bitmask and Lantern VPN applications are installed.
+For that purpose, the Bitmask, Lantern, and Psiphon applications are installed.
 In addition, basic PPTP and OpenVPN connections are included in the networking applet.

 Skywave Linux thanks the talented developers who create Ubuntu, QtRadio, Cubic SDR, Dump1090, Fldigi, WebSDR, and the many other components necessary for this distribution to exist.
 Skywave Linux also thanks the end users for selecting this distribution and hopes it is an asset to their radio monitoring endeavors.